liqy09/DTBind/README.md

 #### Create an environment and Install DTBind dependencies

 We highly recommend to use a virtual environment for the installation of DTBind and its dependencies.
-A virtual environment can be created and (de)activated as follows by using conda(https://conda.io/docs/):
+A virtual environment can be created and deactivated as follows by using conda(https://conda.io/docs/):

         # create
         $ conda create -n DTBind_env python=3.9